CMPSC-580-Allegheny-College-Spring-2023/classDocs/README.md

 ### Schedule

-Below is a schedule of covered topics as we cover them, along with their associated activities.
+Below is a **tentative** schedule of covered topics as we cover them, along with their associated activities.

 Week # | Dates   | Topic | Reading|
 ---------------- | ----------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------|